In a changing online world, we must keep our devices safe. So, we need to protect the settings of our network equipment, like routers and switches.

-How to Backup and Restore Cisco Router IOS
+How to Back Up and Restore Cisco Router IOS

 How to Save the Router’s IOS Image to TFTP